TheJambo/awesome-testing/README.md

 - [Requestly](https://requestly.io/) - A lightweight proxy as a browser extension & desktop app to intercept & modify network requests.
 You can Modify Headers, Redirect Url, Mock API response, Delay/Throttle requests, etc.
 - [DeepfakeHTTP](https://github.com/xnbox/DeepfakeHTTP) - DeepfakeHTTP is a web server that uses HTTP dumps as a source for responses.
 This tool allows you to test clients against REST, GraphQL, and other APIs.
 - [Keploy](https://github.com/keploy/keploy) - API Testing Platform that automatically generates unit test cases along with dependency mocks(test data) from API calls.
+- [BugBug](https://bugbug.io) - Lightweight test automation tool for web applications.
+Easy to learn and doesn't require coding.
+It's free, with unlimited tests.
+For an additional monthly fee, you also get cloud monitoring and CI/CD integration.

 ### Other
 - [Colour Blindness Simulator](https://altreus.github.io/colourblind/) - Simulate all types of Colour Blindness instantly!